 Spider Plants – everybody has one or two of these, right!?

 Many varieties of herbs can be grown indoors as a houseplant.
 Good examples of these are Chives, Basil, and Parsley which can survive in the more limited light conditions of your home.
+The best candidates do not grow very tall.

 If you are going to transplant them from your summer garden, plan to bring these plants indoors just before the first frost.
 Transplant them from your garden into a pot with fresh potting soil.
 If you miss the first frost, some plants, like chives, will go dormant.
-Once brought inside, they re-awaken.
+Once brought inside, they reawaken.

 If you want to start new plants, sow seeds in an indoor container in late summer or early fall.
-Allow enough time for them to get a good start on their growth while ample sunlight and warmth is still around.
+Allow enough time for them to get a good start on their growth while ample sunlight and warmth are still around.

 Also, people who read this article will like: